avillan10/MechaCar_Statistical_Analysis/README.md

 Screen Shot 2021-06-27 at 11.47.20 PM<img width="487" alt="Screen Shot 2021-06-27 at 11 47 20 PM" src="https://user-images.githubusercontent.com/80291340/123596489-19f61500-d7a7-11eb-9bc6-64c48617cebe.png">

-then briefly summarize your interpretation and findings for the t-test results.
+## - Briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.
+Lot 1 and Lot 3 the PSI values are not different from the population mean.
+However lot 2 the p-value is .347 which means there is evidence that the suspension coil is different from the population mean.
+All t-tests can be viewed above.

+# DELIVERALBE 4: Design a Study Comparing the MechaCar to the Competition.
+The study of fuel efficiency within highway and city MPG would be a very useful analysis for clients that are interested in fuel economy.
+Considering today's varied types of engines---being aware of fuel economy when purchasing a new care is very good not only on our wallets, but very good for the environment.
+The metrics that can be analyzed are city and highway fuel economy, horsepower, type of engine (internal combustion engines or EV/ PHEV), weight of vehicle, AWD capabilities, etc.